alexliu0121/AI-Agent-for-Web-Search-Using-LLaMA-3/README.md

 - Generate responses using LLaMA 3 model through Replicate API
 - Web interface for interacting with the AI agent

+## Notes

+- Noted that the api keys I'm using is free so it's not unlimited
+- Both Replicate and SerPapi have very limited amount of free usage
+- If there's any authentication errors, that means it reaches the limitation
+- Feel free to contact me if you need another API key to evaluate the function of the agent

 ## Requirements

 - Python 3.11.4